 Staining a wood surface without removing the existing finish or existing stain will not create the best results.
 Adding a stain on an existing finish will create a unique sheen but does not optimize its use.

-Therefore, it is always best to strip away or sand away the old finish and old stain to reveal the bare wood and get the best results.
+Thus, it is always best to strip away or sand away the old finish and old stain.
+This will reveal the bare wood and get the best results.
 Sanding exposes the wood grain, resulting in better stain absorption.

 The Pros and Cons of Re-Staining Stained Wood